A Luna \'etale slice theorem for algebraic stacks: Coherently complete stacks and Tannaka duality

 Note that $V = \bigoplus_{\rho \in \Gamma} V^{(\rho)}$ and that $V^{(0)} = V^G$ is the subspace of invariants.
 In particular, there is a decomposition $A = \bigoplus_{\rho \in \Gamma} A^{(\rho)}$.
 The data of a coherent $\oh_{\cX}$-module $\cF$ is equivalent to a finitely generated $A$-module $M$ together with a $G$-action, i.e., an $A$-module $M$ with a decomposition $M = \oplus_{\rho \in \Gamma} M^{(\rho)}$, where each $M^{(\rho)}$ is a direct sum of copies of the irreducible representation $V_\rho$, such that the $A$-module structure on $M$ is compatible with the decompositions of $A$ and $M$.
 Given a coherent $\oh_{\cX}$-module $\cF = \widetilde{M}$ and a representation $\rho \in \Gamma$, then $M^{(\rho)}$ is a finitely generated $A^G$-module and

 is an isomorphism (which follows from \eqref{E:formal}).

-Conversely, given a system of $\{\cF_n = \widetilde{M}_n\} \in \ilim \Coh(\cX^{[n]})$ where each $M_n$ is a finitely generated $A / \fm^{n+1}$-module with a $G$-action, then the extension $\cF = \widetilde{M}$ can be constructed explicitly by defining:
+Conversely, given a system of $\{\cF_n = \widetilde{M}_n\} \in \ilim \Coh(\cX_x^{[n]})$ where each $M_n$ is a finitely generated $A / \fm^{n+1}$-module with a $G$-action, then the extension $\cF = \widetilde{M}$ can be constructed explicitly by defining:

-One can show directly that each $M^{(\rho)}$ is a finitely generated $A^G$-module, $M$ is a finitely generated $A$-module with a $G$-action, and $M/ \fm^{n+1} M = M_n$. \end{remark} \begin{remark} Theorem \ref{key-theorem} also implies that every vector bundle on $\cX$ is the pullback of a $G$-representation under the projection $\cX \to BG$.
-In particular, suppose that $G$ is a diagonalizable group scheme.
-Then using the notation of Remark \ref{R:explicit}, every irreducible $G$-representation $\rho \in \Gamma$ is one-dimensional so that a $G$-action on $A$ corresponds to a $\Gamma$-grading $A = \bigoplus_{\rho \in \Gamma} A^{(\rho)}$, and an $A$-module with a $G$-action corresponds to a $\Gamma$-graded $A$-module.
+One can show directly that each $M^{(\rho)}$ is a finitely generated $A^G$-module, $M$ is a finitely generated $A$-module with a $G$-action, and $M/ \fm^{n+1} M = M_n$. \end{remark} \begin{remark} An argument similar to the proof of the essential surjectivity of \eqref{eqn-coh} shows that every vector bundle on $\cX$ is the pullback of a $G$-representation under the projection $\pi \co \cX \to BG$.
+Indeed, given a vector bundle $\cE$ on $\cX$, we obtain by restriction a vector bundle $\cE_0$ on $BG$.
+The surjection $\pi^* \cE_0 \to \cE_0$ lifts to a map $\pi^* \cE_0 \to \cE$ since $\cX$ is cohomologically affine.
+By Nakayama's Lemma, the map $\pi^* \cE_0 \to \cE$ is a surjection of vector bundles of the same rank and hence an isomorphism.